Navigating the financial aspect of fertility treatment can feel overwhelming. Illume Fertility is here to help!

 If your plan is self-funded, there still may be fertility coverage—ask HR for your plan’s summary of benefits to learn more.

 Coverage varies, but state insurance mandates often address diagnostics and certain treatments like IUI or IVF (with eligibility criteria).
+Our state pages explain common inclusions and limitations so you know what to ask your insurer about next:

 Some plans include age limits, cycle limits, or lifetime dollar maximums even when a mandate applies.
 Always ask your insurer about any caps so we can plan your care and timeline accordingly.